-After checking in for our flight, we had a wonderful welcome from our Tour Manager in the lounge at Heathrow.
+After checking in for our flight, we had a wonderful welcome from our Holiday Director in the lounge at Heathrow.
 Quite a few of the group were nervous about travelling by themselves, but it didn’t take long for everyone to start chatting.
 You could sense the excitement we all felt about heading off on our Indian adventure.

 Our group was a real eclectic mix.
 The youngest person was in their thirties, the oldest was, well older than me!
 Some were divorced or widowed and others, like me, were single and just looking for an adventure!
 I loved getting to know everyone, hearing about why they wanted to travel to India and where they had been in the past.
 It was obvious we all had one thing in common, a love of travel and a passion for discovering new cultures.

 The way the tour was put together was perfect and our Holiday Director was fantastic.
 We all knew exactly where we were supposed to be and didn’t have to worry about a thing.
 We experienced so many unforgettable moments, including seeing a tiger, but for me the highlight was our stay in Varanasi.
 There were plenty of opportunities to do your own thing if you wanted to, but I loved sharing experiences with the group.
 I really looked forward to getting together with everyone in the evening and chatting about the day over a drink or two.

 I like to try the local cuisine when I am on holiday and India was just incredible.
 I absolutely adored the food, it was all amazing, so much choice and variety.
 I never ate alone.
 If a meal was included as part of the tour, our Holiday Director arranged for the group to sit together, and when we had free time for lunch, I’d always find other members of the group to tag along with.